 - General information about the High Line and its history can be found at Friends of the High Line and National Geographic’s story New York’s High Line

-- Find answers to the question see What’s that building on the High Line? on the delightful blog Livin’ the High Line or check out the interactive app
+- Find answers to the question see What’s that building on the High Line? on the delightful blog Livin’ the High Line.

 Chelsea and the High Line walking tour